a304215/google_play_crawler/README.md

 # Google Play Crawler

-A crawler that crawl all application's data from the Google Play and save to Mongodb.
+A crawler that crawls all applications' data from the Google Play and save it to Mongodb.

 ## Dependencies